gnif/LookingGlass/doc/install.rst

 .. _libvirt_spice_server:

-Keyboard/Mouse/Display/Sound
+Keyboard/mouse/display/audio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Looking Glass makes use of the SPICE protocol to provide keyboard and mouse input, sound input and output, and display fallback.
+Looking Glass makes use of the SPICE protocol to provide keyboard and mouse input, audio input and output, and display fallback.

 .. note::
   The default configuration that libvirt uses is not optimal and must be adjusted.
 Failure to perform these changes will cause input issues along with failure to support 5 button mice.

-If you would like to use Spice to give you keyboard and mouse input along with clipboard sync support, make sure you have a ``<graphics type='spice'>`` device, then:
+If you would like to use SPICE to give you keyboard and mouse input along with clipboard sync support, make sure you have a ``<graphics type='spice'>`` device, then: